The Listerdale Mystery: Jane in Search of a Job

 Three days later, the bazaar is taking place.
 The main feature of it is that one-hundred society women will each donate one pearl, which will be auctioned the next day.
 The real Grand Duchess declares the bazaar open and meets the people there.
 When it is time to depart, she and Jane swap dresses in a side room.
-Jane leaves in the Duchess' place – news having reached them that the assassins will make an attempt on the journey back to Harridge's.
+Jane leaves in the Duchess's place – news having reached them that the assassins will make an attempt on the journey back to Harridge's.
 Jane is travelling back with the Princess Poporensky, when the chauffeur takes them down a side road and down an unknown and secluded route.
 The chauffeur stops the car and holds up the two women with a pistol.
 They are at an empty house, which they are locked in.
 A short time later, bowls of soup are given to the two women, which Jane eats but the Princess refuses.
 Jane falls asleep suddenly.

 The next day Jane wakes up.
 She is alone in the house and inexplicably back in her red dress.
 She finds a newspaper in the house, which states that the charity bazaar was held up by a girl in a red dress and three other men.
 They stole the pearls and got away.
 The girl in the red dress has been traced as staying at the Blitz hotel under the name of Miss Montresor of New York – Jane realises that she has been set up by a gang of jewel thieves.
 She hears someone in the garden and finds a young man coming round from having been knocked out.
 He and Jane swap stories and the young man reveals that he was at the bazaar and was puzzled when he saw the Grand Duchess enter a room in low-heeled shoes and exit in high-heeled ones.
 He followed her to the empty house and saw a second car arrive with three men and a woman in a red dress.
-Presently, this woman came out in the Duchess' dress and all except Jane seemed to have departed.
+Presently, this woman came out in the Duchess's dress and all except Jane seemed to have departed.
 When the young man went to investigate, someone knocked him out.

 The duo suddenly become aware that another man is nearby and listening to them.
 He introduces himself as Detective-Inspector Farrell.
 He has overheard the stories that the two told, and all has become clear to him.
 He realises what really happened at the bazaar hold-up and that Jane is innocent.
 The young man reveals that having seen Jane at the bazaar, he has fallen in love with her.